trizen/sidef/README.md

-Sidef2
+Sidef
 ======

-*Sidef2 is a faster implementation of the Sidef Programming Language.*
+*Sidef is a modern object-oriented programming language, implemented in Perl.*

 To learn about Sidef, check out the following links: